- Place of origin:

 - Museum number:

 - Gallery location:

-In 'piecing' or 'patchwork', small pieces of fabric are sewn together to produce a decorative design.
+Patchwork is a needlework technique where small pieces of cut out fabric shapes are sewn together to produce a decorative design.
 The most enduring method in Britain is done by hand, and is known as 'piecing over paper'.
-The pattern is first drawn onto paper and then accurately cut.
+A pattern is first drawn onto paper and then accurately cut out.
 Small pieces of fabric are tacked round each of the shapes, and then joined together from the back using overstitch.
 A bedcover that has been pieced but not wadded is often referred to as a coverlet.

 Place of Origin

 Materials and Techniques

 Weight: 2.56 kg

 The date 'November 1794' can be seen on one of the newspapers, suggesting that the project may have been started at around this time.
 There is also a report relating to the trial of John Codd, James, Shiers, Joseph Tuso and John Roberts.
 John Codd was sentenced to death on 7 July 1784 for violent robbery.